vvatanabe/gitb/README.md

 `gitb history`

-&emsp;Open the history page in the current branch
+&emsp;Open the history page in the current branch.
-.

 `gitb network`

 &emsp;Open the network page in the current branch.